-In a retro shift, paper packages are sometimes emerging as the most environmentally friendly options, replacing plastics and other materials that aren’t always recyclable.
-Contract packagers should once again see growth in the use of certain materials, which may actually see a return to more traditional options.
+In retrospect, paper packages are sometimes emerging as the most environmentally friendly option, replacing plastics and other materials that aren’t always recyclable.
+Contract packagers should once again see growth in using certain materials, which may actually see a return to more traditional options.

 In addition to adopting socially responsible production and packaging practices, contract packaging providers will continue to respond to the rising cost of materials.

 Plastics used for packaging are petroleum byproducts, so the price of petroleum will continue to shape packaging decisions.
-In 2015, package redesigns will strive to reduce the total amount of materials used, resulting in greater economy and responsible packaging ecology.
+Package redesigns have strived to reduce the total amount of materials used, resulting in a greater economy and responsible packaging ecology.

 Technological advances continue to drive contract packagers toward innovative solutions.
-Consumers’ demand for creative new packages will not let up in 2015, as buyers seek convenience and enhanced functionality from their products.
+Consumers’ demand for creative new packages will not let up as buyers seek convenience and enhanced functionality from their products.

-Specific contract packaging sectors will be impacted more than others, like the food packaging industry, which continues to respond to shoppers call to reduce food waste.
+Specific contract packaging sectors will be impacted more than others, like the food packaging industry, which continues to respond to shoppers’ calls to reduce food waste.

-More than 18 million tons of food make it to landfills each year, in the UK alone, so global consciousness continues to influence packaging decisions, calling for better shelf life and portion packaging.
-Reusable and sealable packages are poised for growth too, as portability and serving-size packages continue to resonate with consumers on-the-go.
+More than 18 million tons of food make it to landfills each year in the UK alone.
+Global consciousness continues influencing packaging decisions, calling for better shelf life and portion packaging.
+Reusable and sealable packages are poised for growth as portability, and serving-size packages continue to resonate with consumers on the go.

-Child safety is another chief concerns shared by contract packagers and their customers, calling for effective child resistant containers.
+Child safety is another chief concern shared by contract packagers and their customers, calling for effective child resistant containers.

 As producers and consumers demand greater accountability among packagers, there is also increased attention being paid to flexibility and package customization.

-The trend will not wane in 2015, as contract packagers partner with retailers to create unique shelf presence.
+The trend will not wane as contract packagers partner with retailers to create a unique shelf presence.
 As part of the trend, contract providers will use smaller production runs to maximize the impact of custom options.

 Seasonal specials and promotions, for example, will be closely linked to package labels that can be easily altered for pinpoint merchandising.

-Increased collaboration between packaging contractors and the manufacturers and producers they serve will streamline packaging costs and help keep the packaging supply chain tight in 2015.
+Increased collaboration between packaging contractors and the manufacturers and producers they serve will streamline packaging costs and help keep the packaging supply chain tight.

 By strengthening relationships throughout the packaging process — from design through product management, contract packagers will continue to expand service offerings and their ability to respond quickly to custom requests.